Odorizzi goes 6 scoreless, Twins hang on to beat Rays 9-7

 ST. PETERSBURG, Fla.
+(AP) — Jake Odorizzi got a little extra enjoyment from his latest win.

-(AP) — Jake Odorizzi pitched six scoreless innings to lower his AL-best ERA to 1.96, and the Minnesota Twins held off the Tampa Bay Rays for a 9-7 victory Sunday.
+Odorizzi pitched six scoreless innings to lower his AL-best ERA to 1.96, and the Minnesota Twins held off the Tampa Bay Rays for a 9-7 victory Sunday.

+The right-hander, who went 40-37 with the Rays from 2013-17, took the mound as an opponent for the first time at Tropicana Field.

+“I’d be lying if I wasn’t more excited for this game than maybe some other ones just because I spent so much time here,” Odorizzi said.
+“They were great to me when I was here.
+It wasn’t one of those things where it was fueled by hate, it was just fueled by a lot of excitement.”

 Odorizzi (8-2) gave up three hits and struck out nine in winning his eighth straight decision.
-The right-hander, who departed with a 7-0 lead, has not allowed a run in six of his last seven starts.
+The 29-year-old, who departed with a 7-0 lead, has not allowed a run in six of his last seven starts.

 Minnesota rebounded from a 14-3 loss Thursday night to take the final three games of the series, running baseball’s best record to 40-18.
+It’s the fastest Minnesota has reached 40 wins.

+The Twins will play 16 games within the AL Central through the rest of the month, starting with a three-game series at Cleveland beginning Tuesday night.
+Minnesota has an 11½-game lead over the Indians and Chicago White Sox.

+“It don’t change who we are,” Twins center fielder Byron Buxton said.
+“We’ve just got to go out there and keep playing the ball that we’re playing, play aggressive and keep having fun.”

 The Rays used a five-run seventh to get within two.